LibraryCarpentry/lc-open-refine/_episodes/03-working-with-data.md

 Records values will now be the same since we do not have any more split columns.

 * Click both the 'Rows' and 'Records' options and observe how the numbers of Rows and Records are equal

 >## Exercise 3: Joining the Subjects column back together
 >
->1.
-If you split the Subjects column in Exercise 2 above, you may not see your Rows and Records counts being equal
->2.
-If you split the Subjects, now join them back together and you'll see your Rows and Records are equal
->
-> > ## Solution
-> > 1.
-The subject words/headings were previously delimited with the pipe "\|" character
-> > 2.
-To join the split subject cells back to a single cell you need to:
-> > * Click the dropdown menu at the top of the Subjects column
-> > * Choose 'Join cells->Split multi-valued cells'
-> > * In the prompt type the "\|" symbol and click 'OK'
-> {: .solution}
-{: .challenge}

->## Exercise 3: Joining the Subjects column back together
->